chlee-tabin/mtsa-tutorial/README.md

 ![Figure 1.
 Correlation of expression score between two randomly picked barcodes of a given CRE](figure1.png)

 This figure just shows the expression score (simply, RNA/DNA) from two randomly picked barcode expression data for each CRE (cis-regulatory element).
 As one frequently observes, there can be quite a bit of variation on that score.
-I used to just combine all the barcodes for a CRE hoping that the multiple barcode effects will average out.
+Typically, all the barcodes for a CRE are combined hoping that the multiple barcode effects will average out.

 ![Figure 2.
 Accounting for sequence-specific expression modification, correlation is improved](figure2.png)